thomaswmn/coreos-k8s/README.md

 * 53_download_tools.sh - download mo (and maybe other tools), required for image preparation

+### Certificates

+Scripts for certificate generation are stored below tls/.
+These have to be executed before the ignition file can be compiled.
+For further information, check the scripts used to generate the certificates, and the places where they are referenced.

 ## TODOs
 This is an experimental test setup, mostly intended to check whether this is